-Around half of all marriages in the United Stated end in divorce, and some reports estimate that the growing phenomenon of cyber infidelity now plays a role in nearly one-third of divorce cases.
+Around 50% of marriages in the USA end in divorce, and some reports estimate that the growing phenomenon of cyber infidelity now plays a role in nearly one-third of divorce cases.
 But does cybersex have official legal standing, and can it be used as grounds for divorce?

-Currently, it depends in whom you ask.
-The courts in Canada, for example, have ruled that cyber-infidelity, if it is entirely virtual and does not include real life sexual encounters, does not meet the legal definition of adultery and cannot be used as grounds for an immediate divorce.
+Currently, it depends on whom you ask.
+The courts in Canada, for example, have ruled that cyber-infidelity, if it is entirely virtual and does not include real-life sexual encounters, does not meet the legal definition of adultery and cannot be used as a legit reason for immediate divorce.
 Canadians who want to divorce a partner who has had a virtual affair need to live apart from their partner for one year before they will be granted a legal divorce.

 Differing Opinions on Infidelity